ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-union-find.md

 ## Case study: Disjoint sets {#disjoint-sets}

 ::: TODO
+- Prio 1: shorten text and make it *not* online
 - Prio 2: add use case = Kruskal's algorithm
 - Prio 3: update text and code
 :::